cwmli/timetrak/README.md

-# timetrak
+# Timetrak
-Scheduling web app
+My first project based on Ruby on Rails for a game scheduling web app.